Government of Khyber Pakhtunkhwa: Governor

 The executive branch consists of the Governor.
 The Governor is the head of province.
 The Governor, according to the Constitution, must "take care that the laws be faithfully executed", and "preserve, protect and defend the Constitution".
-The last Governor Methab Ahmed Khan Abbasi resigned on 10 Feb 2016, because the charge of governorship was keeping him away from political activities.
+Governor Methab Ahmed Khan Abbasi resigned on 10 Feb 2016, because the charge of governorship was keeping him away from political activities.
 Fazal-ur-Rehman of JUI-F tried to grab the position for his own party but was unsuccessful and Prime Minister of Pakistan transferred the responsibility to his close associate Iqbal Zafar Jhagra on 4 March 2016.

+The current Governor is Faisal Karim Kundi of Pakistan Peoples Party, who was appointed by Asif Ali Zardari.
 The Governor may sign legislation passed by Khyber Pakhtunkhwa Assembly into law or may veto in the case of a bill other than a Money Bill preventing it from becoming law unless two-thirds of Provincial Assembly vote to override the veto.

 Chief Minister

 The Chief Minister is the Chief Executive of the province hence is the head of government.
 Under the Constitution, the Chief Minister is Leader of House.
 In that capacity, the Chief Minister is allowed to vote in the Assembly.
-The current Chief Minister is Mahmood Khan.

 Senior Minister

 The Senior Minister is the deputy head of government.
 It is a ceremonial post to elevate a minister in the cabinet.
 Senior Minister is allowed to vote in the Assembly.
-The current Senior Minister is Atif Khan.
-He is also serving as the minister for tourism, sports, culture and youth affairs.